 Restrictive diets: what are the consequences?
-How do you deal with them?
+How should they be approached?

-This lecture by Dr. Jean-Baptiste Bonnet, Head of Clinic at Montpellier University Hospital, in Prof. Ariane Sultan's Nutrition-Diabetes Department, is organized as part of the UM's Schéma Directeur Handicap and European Week for the Employment of People with Disabilities.
+This lecture by Dr. Jean-Baptiste Bonnet, senior registrar at Montpellier University Hospital, in Prof. Ariane Sultan's nutrition and diabetes department, is organized as part of the UM's Disability Master Plan and European Disability Employment Week

-Eating is probably the physiological need with the greatest sociological impact.
-All civilizations, all religions, all peoples have considered the act of eating, standardized it and inscribed it in their spirituality and rituals.
-So it's hardly surprising that, when faced with a personal challenge (an academic exam, an unbalanced chronic illness, a sporting competition...), people try to use this vector as a means of achieving their performance or analgesic objective.
-This is when diets, more or less restrictive, more or less deficient and, above all, more or less science-based, take their place.
-In the case of certain pathologies and disabilities, recourse to this type of diet is not unusual either.
-For the professional accompanying these people, it's a question of knowing the principles, the errors and the possible benefits, while not losing sight of the value framework that underpins them almost invariably.
+Food is probably the most sociologically significant physiological need.
+All civilizations, all religions, and all peoples have thought about the act of eating, standardized it, and incorporated it into their spirituality and rituals.
+It is therefore not surprising that when a person is faced with a personal challenge (an academic exam, a poorly managed chronic illness, a sporting competition, etc.), they try to use this vector as a means of achieving their performance or pain relief goals.
+This is when diets, which may be more or less restrictive, more or less deficient, and, above all, more or less based on science, come into play.
+In the case of certain pathologies and disabilities, the use of this type of diet is not unusual either.
+It is up to the professional who supports these individuals to understand the principles, pitfalls, and potential benefits of these diets, while keeping in mind the value system that underpins them almost constantly.

 Free admission, registration required before Wednesday, November 20, 2024.